mcarlssen/check-id3/README.md

 - Supports regex expressions for expected tag values
 - Detailed validation reports
 - Flexible input options (command-line arguments or interactive prompts)

+A sample tag definition file is included in the repository.

 ## Installation